scarver2/blue-eyes/README.md

 ## Why BlueEyes Exists

-Original creator Ben Lamb was looking for a way to build a Sinatra skeleton similar to running how Rails creates applications using `rails new APP-NAME`.
+BlueEye's original creator, Ben Lamb, was searching for a way to build a Sinatra skeleton similar to running how Rails creates applications using `rails new APP-NAME`.
 [Corneal](http://thebrianemory.github.io/corneal) was the closest thing he could find and this gem is based largely off of it.
-Corneal does for Sinatra what running Rails' generators would do.
+Corneal does for Sinatra what running Rails' generators would do for a Ruby on Rails application.
 Over time, Brian's focus would shift to the Elixir language and Corneal development would languish.
 Ben Lamb got the inspiration to continue development and forked Corneal with a new name *blue-eyes* as a shout-out to Sinatra.
 Ben's contributions kept the gem operational with Ruby 2.

-Fast-forward to 2025, [Stan Carver II](https://scarver2.github.io) maintains the *BlueEyes* gem as a compliment to his ongoing work on [Frankie](https://github.com/scarver2/frankie), the essential Sinatra boilerplate repository.
+Fast-forward to 2025, [Stan Carver II](https://scarver2.github.io) maintains the *BlueEyes* gem to compliment to his ongoing work on [Frankie](https://github.com/scarver2/frankie), the essential Sinatra boilerplate repository.
-His work on BlueEyes supports Ruby 3 and newer versions of Sinatra, Rails, and other gems.
+His open-source contributions allows BlueEyes to fully support Ruby 3 and newer versions of Sinatra, Rails, and other gems.
-He has also added features to aid rapid development of microsites and APIs.
+BlueEyes now generates full test suites tools to aid with rapid development of microsites and APIs.

 ## How to Start